fizk/proportio/README.md

 - [ ] URL sharing option
 - [ ] Mobile friendly design

-## Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts

 In the project directory, you can run: